afuerhoff/ioBroker.fb-checkpresence/README.md

 ## Configuration dialog

+### General
+The configuration values are validated and only correct values can be saved.
+Otherwise the save button is disabled.

 ### Fritzbox IP-address, user and password
 The configuration of ip-address, user and password is necessary to get the device data from the fritzbox.
 The password is encrypted and wasn't saved in clear text.
+The user name and password may have a maximum of 32 characters.
+See for information: https://service.avm.de/help/de/FRITZ-Box-Fon-WLAN-7490/014/hilfe_zeichen_fuer_kennwoerter#:~:text=Namen%20f%C3%BCr%20Benutzer,Kennwortfeld%20darf%20nicht%20leer%20sein.

 ### Interval
+You have separate intervals for family members and Fritzbox devices.
-The interval can be configured from 1 to 59 minutes.
-Normally a value of 1 to 5 minutes is an optimal interval to read the fritzbox data.
+The interval for Fritzbox devices can be configured from 1 to 59 minutes.
+Normally a value between 1 and 5 minutes is an optimal interval to read the fritzbox data.
+Family members could be configured from 10s to 600s.
+Every new cycle starts if the previous cycle is finished.

 ### History adapter
 Over the history adapter some values are calculated.
 You can choose, if the history, the sql or the influxdb adapter is used for this calculations.
-The history adapter must be installed preliminary.
+The history adapter must be installed preliminary and can then selected in the configuration dialog.
+If the history configuration is disabled then the calculation of some values could not be realized.

 ### Dateformat
 The date format mask options are described on this web page: https://www.npmjs.com/package/dateformat.
 The format mask is used for formatting the html and json table objects.

+### Creation of FB devices
+If this option is checked, the objects for every device in the Fritzbox device list are created.
+If this option is disabled, then also the mesh informations are disabled.

+### Resynchronisation of FB device objects
+If this option is checked, then the FB device object are re-synchronized with the device list fom Fritzbox.

+### Creation of mesh information
+This option can be checked if the creation of FB devices is allowed.
+If this option is checked, the mesh objects for every device in the Fritzbox device list are created.

 ### Family member settings
 For a configured family member you must enter the Name, the mac- or ip-address, a comment and if the member is enabled for calculating.
 For every member the adapter creates data objects and checks if the member is present or absent.